longvu-db/delta/PROTOCOL.md

 delta.identity.*| These keys are for defining identity columns.
 See [Identity Columns](#identity-columns) for details. delta.invariants| JSON string contains SQL expression information.
 See [Column Invariants](#column-invariants) for details. delta.generationExpression| SQL expression string.
-See [Generated Columns](#generated-columns) for details. delta.typeChanges| JSON string containing information about previous type changes applied to this column.
-See [Type Change Metadata](#type-change-metadata) for details.
+See [Generated Columns](#generated-columns) for details.

 ### Example